smitbarmase/react-apollo-client/README.md

 ### About The Project

-This is a boilerplate project create with
+This is a boilerplate project created with
 [Create React App](https://github.com/facebook/create-react-app) with [TypeScript](https://www.typescriptlang.org/) support, to connect frontend and [GraphQL](https://graphql.org/) backend using